-With the UK scheduled to leave the EU on the 29 March, it is crucial that businesses take steps to prepare themselves, as best they can, for a ‘no-deal’ Brexit.
+With the UK scheduled to leave the EU, it is crucial that businesses take steps to prepare themselves, as best they can, for a ‘no-deal’ Brexit.
 In a ‘no-deal’ scenario the UK will become a ‘third country’ under WTO rules.

 Customs, Tariffs & Administration: